Part C: Local Weather Stories

 - In the boxes next to the words "for the year (inclusive)" type in one year, such as your birth year, into both boxes.
 (This will select only one year's worth of data.)
 In the example below, Temperature mean has been selected, the years are set to show data from 1905 through 2011.
 To select one years worth of data type the same year into both boxes.

-- Once you have made your selections, click the get the plot button to view a graph of daily mean temperature for the year of your choice.
+- Once you have made your selections, click the Get the Plot button to view a graph of daily mean temperature for the year of your choice.
 Use a screen capture program to save a copy of this graph so that you can compare it to other graphs.
 Note: When you are done viewing the graph use the back button to return to the previous screen.
 Montana Temperature Data (in degrees F) for the Year 1990.

 - After you have investigated one year, select a 30-year range of data around your birth year.
 In other words, if your birth year was 1960, you would choose 1945-1975.
 How do you think this will change the appearance of the graph?
-Once you have set the parameters, and stated your hypothesis, click the get the plot button to see a graph of daily mean temperature for the selected years.
+Once you have set the parameters, and stated your hypothesis, click the Get the Plot button to see a graph of daily mean temperature for the selected years.

-- Next, click reset the form button in order to see the available years of record for the station.
+- Next, click the Reset Form button in order to see the available years of record for the station.
 Then re-select the Temperature mean button and click get the plot to graph all of the available data points for the station of your choice.

 - Repeat this procedure, only choose the Precipitation variable this time.